ogenev/trust-net/solidity/README.md

 ## Security Considerations

 1. **No access control** - anyone can rate anyone (open participation)
-   - Gatekeepers choose which observers they trust
+   - Gatekeepers choose which deciders they trust
-   - Direct overrides by observers always respected
+   - Direct overrides by deciders always respected

 2. **No on-chain scoring** - this contract only emits events
    - Scores computed off-chain by indexer